 Ute Indians

-The Ute Military Campaign occurred between September 1879 and November 1880 after Indian agent N. C. Meeker, at White River Agency in Colorado, became involved in a dispute with Northern Ute in September 1879 and requested assistance from the Army.
+The Ute Military Campaign occurred between September 1879 and November 1880 after Indian agent Nathaniel C. Meeker, at White River Agency in northwest Colorado, became involved in a dispute with Northern Ute in September 1879 and requested assistance from the Army.

-Before the Ute were pacified in November 1880, several thousand troops had taken the field.
-In 1906 the Ute of this area left their reservation and roamed through Wyoming, terrorizing the countryside, until they were forced back on their reservation by elements of the 6th and 10th Cavalry.
+Several thousand troops had taken the field before the Ute were pacified in November 1880.
+In 1906, the Ute of this area left their reservation and roamed through Wyoming, terrorizing the countryside, until they were forced back on their reservation by elements of the 6th and 10th Cavalry.

 Also See: